 Impact on video: Not monetising

-A strike is something you never want to see in your life, no seriously, you start sweating and the first thing you think is that YouTube is going to delete your channel.
-And you are not far from reality, with 3 strikes during 90 days you get your account deleted.
+A strike is something you never want to see in your life.
+No seriously, you start sweating and the first thing you think is that YouTube is going to delete your channel.
+And you are not far from reality—3 strikes during 90 days and your account is deleted.
 In fact, look what a strike looks like:

 A copyright claim is a notice when someone believes that part of your video uses their copyrighted content (in our case, a song or sound), often detected by YouTube's Content ID system.
 Claims do not directly penalize your channel, but can affect your monetization or video visibility.